Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Results

 \subsection{Teacher Policy Comparison}

-As depicted in Table~\ref{table:teacher}, when lacking mutual reward, the RL agent fails to explore a successful manipulation policy.
-By observing the learning policy, we found the agent rapidly learns to align positions and contacts.
-However, the agent is stuck at this local minima and fails to align orientations.
-In contrast, our mutual reward prevents the agent from prematurely optimizing towards part of distance rewards.
-Instead, it encourages the agent to simultaneously optimize each distance reward, leading to a significant improvement in success rate from 0.0\% to 58.0\%.

-Compared to a single expert, utilizing multiple experts improves the success rate from 58.0\% to 75.0\%.
-Additionally, we conducted an experiment to show that training from scratch is better than fine-tuning from a generalist.
-We sampled five clusters with varying learning difficulty from the entire training set due to computational cost.
-"Ours (sub)" was trained from scratch on each cluster, while "Ours-MoEF (sub)" was fine-tuned from the pre-trained single expert "Ours-SE (sub)".
-As shown in Table ~\ref{table:teacher}, training from scratch performs better overall.
-This is due to the diversity of objects and poses in our dataset and the complexity of manipulation, making it challenging to transfer a general policy to objects and poses with significant variability.
+\Cref{table:teacher} demonstrates that employing multiple experts leads to a further increase in the success rate from 58.0\% to 75.0\% compared to a single expert.
+This is because multiple experts allow the agent to learn more tailored policies for each cluster.
+Additionally, our experiment shows that training from scratch outperforms fine-tuning from a generalist.
+We sampled five clusters with varying learning difficulty and trained \textit{Ours (sub)} from scratch on each cluster, while \textit{Ours-MoEF (sub)} was fine-tuned from the pre-trained single expert \textit{Ours-SE (sub)}.
+As shown in \cref{table:teacher}, training from scratch achieves better overall performance due to the diversity of objects and poses and the complexity of manipulation, making it challenging to transfer a general policy to objects and poses with significant variability.